FreddyRangelA/python-api-challenge/README.md

 	Scope The scope for this activity was to understand the weather pattern in relationship with location in order to find an optimal vacation destination.

 Part 1-WeatherPy
 	A python script was created on Jupyter notebook and jupyter lab in order to better visualize the data.
-The weather of 500+ cities were analyzed based on location (Longitud, Latutud) and its location relative to the ecuador.
+The weather of 500+ cities were analyzed based on location (Longitud, Latitud) and its location relative to the ecuador.

 The first requirement is to create a series of scatter plots to showcase the following relationships: